 Next, see that the spreaders are firmly fastened in place, and that the upper shrouds are locked in place on the grooved end of the spreader with a short length of stainless steel wire.
 You should use a spreader boot or some other form of chafing gear to protect your sails from the spreader tip.
 Check the mast tangs, clevis pins and cotter pins for the lower shrouds as outlined above for upper shrouds and stays.
+The Cape Dory 30 cutter has additional fittings on the forestay to be checked.
 The tangs for the lower shrouds are designed to allow for some movement, so do not overtighten the tang bolt.